 Generate the twos compliment of the 12-bit, left-justified binary number of the temperature result (with MSB = 1, denoting negative temperature result) by complementing the binary number and adding one.
-This represents the binary number of the absolute value of the temperature.
 Convert to decimal number and multiply by the resolution to get the absolute temperature, then multiply by -1 for the negative sign.